Soyuz 3: Background

 The Soviet space program had experienced great success in its early years, but by the mid-1960s the pace of success had slowed.
 While the Voskhod programme achieved the first multi-crewed spaceflight and first extravehicular activity (EVA), problems encountered led to its termination after only two flights, allowing the United States to surpass the Soviet achievements with the Project Gemini.
 The Soyuz programme was intended to rejuvenate the program by developing space rendezvous and docking capability, and practical extravehicular activity without tiring the cosmonaut, as had been demonstrated by the United States Gemini.
-These capabilities would be required for the Salyut programme (space station).
+These capabilities would be required for the Soviet manned Lunar landing program and the Salyut programme (space station).
 Soyuz 1 had been launched with the goal of docking with the crewed Soyuz 2 craft, but even before the second craft was launched, problems with Soyuz 1 made it clear that Soyuz 2 had to be cancelled before the landing of Soyuz 1.
 This saved the lives of the three-man Soyuz 2 crew; Soyuz 1 ended with the death of cosmonaut Vladimir Komarov on 23 April 1967, due to a faulty parachute system.
 Soyuz 2 would have flown with the same defective system as Soyuz 1.
 As a result, the Soyuz spacecraft was revised for Soyuz 2 and Soyuz 3 in 1968.